EB1 priority workers include

 Your priority date is your place in line to get a green card.

-Your priority date is the day that the USCIS received the I-140 visa petition filed by you or your employer.
+Your priority date is the day that the US Citizenship and Immigration Service (USCIS) received an I-140 visa petition filed by you or your employer.

 Once you know what your EB-1 priority date is, you can see whether it is “current” by checking the State Department’s monthly Visa Bulletin.